Skip to main content

 Fellowship was developed by Chief Rebel.

 Fellowship has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its grinding.
+Most players liked Fellowship for its gameplay but disliked it for its grinding.

-Fellowship is a multiplayer game with local co-op support.
+Fellowship is a single player game with multiplayer and local co-op support.